-(g) "Secured Opportunity" means the opportunity to participate in a specified hunt that is secured by an eligible applicant through the drawing process.
+(g) "Secured opportunity" means the opportunity to receive a specified wildlife expo permit that is secured by an eligible applicant through the exposition drawing process.

-(h) "Successful Applicant" means an individual selected to receive a wildlife convention permit through the drawing process.
+(h) "Successful applicant" means an individual selected to receive a wildlife expo permit through the drawing process.

-(1) The Wildlife Board may allocate wildlife convention permits by May 1 of the year preceding the wildlife convention.
+(1) The Wildlife Board may allocate wildlife expo permits by May 1 of the year preceding the wildlife exposition.

-(2) Wildlife convention permits shall be issued as a single series to one conservation organization.
+(2) Wildlife expo permits shall be issued as a single series to one conservation organization.

-(3) The number of wildlife convention permits authorized by the Wildlife Board shall be based on:
+(3) The number of wildlife expo permits authorized by the Wildlife Board shall be based on: